-We are also working with Philippine Anglo Language Solutions Ltd (PALS) to offer structured English language courses to nurses in the Philippines.
+We work with Philippine Anglo Language Solutions Ltd (PALS) to offer structured English language courses to nurses in the Philippines.
 PALS have two study centres located in Cebu and Manila.

 The study programme includes classroom sessions, webinars, an intensive training course (for two weeks, four weeks or three months), and a one-to-one session before your test date.

 Your dedicated Medacs Healthcare consultant will help you through the process and explain where you can take your test.
-Globally, IELTS is available in 140 countries at over 1,100 test centres.
-A full list of test centres can be found here.
+Globally, the IELTS exam is available in 120 countries at over 1,100 test centres.
+To find your nearest IELTS test centre, click here.

 If you are interested in learning more about IELTS, register with Medacs Healthcare today.
 Simply complete the short form below.

 Locum Doctors Present a Higher Patient Risk: Myth Challenged in New Research

 Keep Up To Date: NHS Patient Safety Alerts